mi-dexigner/angular-project-web-api/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.3.

+# Install Dependencies
+We have two kinds of dependencies in this project: tools and AngularJS framework code.
+The tools help us manage and test the application.

+npm install

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.